nkcyber/cybersword/services/judge0-wrapper/README.md

 > See [Judge0's API Documention](https://ce.judge0.com/), for reference.

 The only endpoint we modify is `/submissions`, to add a "flag" key and value.
-It defaults to `""` when the output does not match the expected result.
-Everything else is just passed along.
+The flag defaults to `""` when the output does not match the expected result.
+All other api information is left untouched.

-We also add a `/challenge_info/{:id}` endpoint, which takes a challenge number and returns the prompt and expected output.
+We also add a `/challenge_info/{:id}` endpoint, which takes a challenge id and returns information about it.

-TODO: Deploy with pm2
+Our custom Judge0 IDE depends on this endpoint.

+## Running

-Run locally with `yarn start`
+Run locally with `yarn start`.

+Deploy to production with `pm2-runtime index.js` (as seen in the [`Dockerfile`](./Dockerfile)).

+For the mot part, everything should be automatically handled by running `docker compose` in the root directory of CyberSword.